GuledY/Project-2---RPSLS/README.md

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 ### Existing Features

 - __Navigation Bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Landing page, Main game, Rules and Contact us page and is identical in each page to allow for easy navigation.
+  - Featured on all three pages, the full responsive navigation bar includes links to the Landing page, Main game, Rules and Contact us page and is identical in each page to allow for easy navigation regardless of      device used to access the website.
-  - The navigation bar becomes a "burger" navigation menu once the device width goes below 1020px.
+  - The navigation bar becomes a "burger" navigation menu once the device width goes below 1020px allowing for a more user-friendly navigation experience.
-  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Navigation bar](https://github.com/GuledY/Project-2---RPSLS/assets/141145982/d1284c30-967e-4cc9-a4e3-e1612dd47fe5)
 ![Mobile nav menu](https://github.com/GuledY/Project-2---RPSLS/assets/141145982/6e23e9cc-6808-411f-8f82-b5be5be74b54)